wltan/wltan/README.md

 ## About Me

-I am a Year 4 Computer Science undergraduate at the [National University of Singapore](https://www.nus.edu.sg/), graduating in May 2023.
+I recently graduated from the [National University of Singapore](https://www.nus.edu.sg/) in May 2023.
+Currently working full-time as a software engineer.

 I'm comfortable with full-stack development, although I generally prefer backend-related roles.